bjoernbuth/data-rus-eng/README.md

 Ins.Sing, facilitating grammatical exercises), and d) Dictionary form.

+## Data sources

+Lexemes were selected from a merged list of vocabulary from five Russian language textbooks (Hertz et al. 2001, Chernyshov 2004, Robin, Shatalina, and Evans-Romaine 2012, deBenedette et al. 2013, Bondar’ and Lutin 2013) plus the Лексический минимум по русскому языку как иностранному (Andriushchina et al.
+2014–2015) for the corresponding levels.
+A panel of experienced teachers of Russian from three universities in Russia and Europe collaborated on the selection of lexemes (see SMARTool Authors):
+- Hertz, Birgitte, Hanne Leervad, Henrik Lærkes, Henrik Møller, and Peter Schousboe.
+2001. Свидание в Петербурге.
+Møde i Petersborg.
+Copenhagen:
+  Gyldendal.
+- Chernyshov, Stanislav.
+2004.
+Poexali!
+St. Petersburg: Zlatoust.
+- Robin, Richard, Galina Shatalina, and Karen Evans-Romaine.
+2012.
+Golosa.
+Vols 1–2.
+5th ed.
+New York: Pearson.
+- deBenedette, Lynne, William J. Comer, Alla Smyslova, and Jonathan Perkins.
+  2013. Между нами (Between You and Me): An Interactive Introduction to Russian.
+Accessed April 1, 2018. http://www. mezhdunami.org/.
+- Andriushchina, N. P., G. A. Bitekhtina, L. P. Klobukova, L. N. Noreiko, I. V.
+  Odintsova, eds.
+2014–2015.
+Leksicheskii mimimum po russkomu iazyku kak inostrannomu.
+Levels A1–B2.
+St. Petersburg: Zlatoust.

+## Data and file overview

+- README.md: contains metadata about the dataset
+- SMARTool_data_A1.csv: example sentences for the A1 level
+- SMARTool_data_A2.csv: example sentences for the A2 level
+- SMARTool_data_Abbreviations.csv: mapping abbreviations to their full names
+- SMARTool_data_B1.csv: example sentences for the B1 level
+- SMARTool_data_B2.csv: example sentences for the B2 level
+- SMARTool_data_Terms.csv: mapping grammatical terms to their full names
+- SMARTool_data_Topics.csv: mapping topics to their translations

+## Sharing/access information

+The dataset is provided under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

 ## Related publications

 1. Janda, Laura A. and Francis M. Tyers.
 2021.
 Less is more: why all paradigms